ebmdatalab/openprescribing/README.md

 Open Prescribing
 ================

-A Django and Backbone application for exploring [GP-level prescribing data](http://www.hscic.gov.uk/searchcatalogue?q=title%3a%22presentation+level+data%22&sort=Relevance&size=100&page=1#top) published by the HSCIC.
+Website code for https://openprescribing.net - a Django application that provides a REST API and dashboards for the HSCIC's [GP-level prescribing data](http://www.hscic.gov.uk/searchcatalogue?q=title%3a%22presentation+level+data%22&sort=Relevance&size=100&page=1#top)

 Set up the application
 ======================